joolstorrentecalo/gitlab-foss/doc/development/stage_group_observability/index.md

 1. Does the failure look related to a particular component? (database, Redis, ...)
 1. Does the failure affect a specific endpoint?
 Or is it system-wide?
 1. Does the failure appear caused by infrastructure incidents?

-## GitLab instrumentation for OpenTelemetry

-There is an ongoing effort to instrument the GitLab codebase for OpenTelemetry.

-For more specific information on this effort, see [GitLab instrumentation for OpenTelemetry](gitlab_instrumentation_for_opentelemetry.md).